Guidance

 • The FRS has a long history of review and development, having been run in Great Britain for over 30 years and in Northern Ireland for over 20 years.

-• A specific tailored, stratified sample design is used, constructed to reduce sampling error.
+• A stratified, tailored sample design is used to reduce sampling error.

-• Face-to-face interviewing enables the collection of data on a wide range of topics, including many personal and family characteristics which are not available from administrative sources.
+• Face-to-face interviewing enables the collection of data on a wide range of topics.
+These include many personal and family characteristics which are either not available from administrative sources or are sensitive in nature and thereby unsuited to other collection methods.

 • Effective modes of communication between data collectors, data suppliers, dataset producers and data security teams are well established.